Experiences and impressions from the Sichuan's capital.

 It is like a massive theatre.
 Speaking of which... the local theatre is also worth seeing:

 Sichuan Opera is one of the famous cultural bits to be found here.
 Another one is..:

 --- Food ---

 Similarly, as you can find Italian restaurants all over Europe, you can discover Sichuan cuisine all over China.
 And where else to experience the best of it than in Chengdu...

-One of the reasons it is well-known is its spiciness.
-I will admit, I was a bit worried about that - I had a vivid memory on one of the first dishes I ate in China two years ago: it was pure agony, my mouth was burning for a week.
-One of the first Chinese phrases I learnt was how to say "not spicy."
+One of the reasons why it is well-known is its spiciness.
+I admit I was a bit worried about that – I had a vivid memory of one of the first dishes I ate in China two years ago: it was pure agony, and my mouth was burning for a week.
+One of the first Chinese phrases I learned was how to say "not spicy."

 Like with many things in China, just because it has a different color or texture, it doesn't mean it is bad.
 I tried countless variations of rice and noodles with fish, pork, beef, also yak, rabbit, and stuff I have no clue.
 I had a blast.

 Another significant aspect of living – And like food, transportation can be an experience too.
 Here's a list of the methods I used during this visit:

 Like all metro systems across the country, Chengdu's Metro is the easiest and, in many cases, the fastest way to get around.
 It works and looks exactly the same as the metro in western cities; therefore, even if you can't speak Chinese, it feels very familiar, and it is a piece of cake to use.
 But, while it is very convenient, you won't get to see much of the city.